BUEC500C1/health-monitor-health_app/README.md

   In our proect, we do not use real sensor to test our project.
 Therefore, simulation file will replace actual sensor as input.

 -- Input
-    sensor_pulse.cvs
+    a.  sensor_pulse.cvs
-    sensor_blood_pressure.cvs
+    b.  sensor_blood_pressure.cvs
-    sensor_blood_oxygen.cvs
+    c.  sensor_blood_oxygen.cvs

 -- Output
+  the simulated sensor data with time changing.

 ## Display:

 Author:Jingyi Li

-Description: This parts will collect all the information from several parts and show in the screen.
-When an Alert happened, it will show in the screen with a special notice.
+Description: Those parts will collect all the information from several sensor parts and show on the screen.
+When an Alert happened, it will show on the screen with a special notice.

 -- Input: setting, data inputs (updated sec by sec)